Learn more about what you can report in the media and how to obtain information about a case.

 VCAT partners with several third-party suppliers who record our hearings and can provide them to media for a fee (transcript options are also available).

 Requests for comment

 VCAT cannot comment on the specifics of individual cases or on matters of government policy.
 But we can usually provide more general comments about how VCAT works, with the aim of improving understanding in the community.
 You can request a comment by contacting the Strategic Communications team.

 VCAT makes every effort to meet deadlines, but all requests should include a deadline for when you require information by.
 Providing us with more time will allow for a better response.

 Inspecting case files

 Most VCAT case files can be inspected.
 The Strategic Communications team arranges file inspection.
-Complete a media file access request form and email it to email@example.com.
+Complete a file and document request form, pay the $128.80 file inspection fee and email completed form to email@example.com.